awsdocs/aws-glue-developer-guide/doc_source/glue-etl-scala-apis-glue-dynamicframe-class.md

 }}}
 ```

-The following call unnests the address struct:
+The following call unnests the address struct\.

 ```
 {{{